• Home

 This means it is comforting soup season, and right now I’m simply crazy about fresh homemade soups!

 While I often make my favourite homemade soups such as this Roasted Tomato Soup, I’m actually in full-on pumpkin mode.
-As evidenced by my constant craving for Pumpkin Creme Brûlée!

-This Thai Pumpkin and Coconut Soup is a recipe that is intended for cook evenings.
 It’s definitely one to try and make again and again – creamy and delicious in every bite!

 The truth is, soup is the perfect way to get a fix of comfort food without eating a super heavy, creamy meal.